askari0102/Learning/Kubernetes/README.md

 **TLS in the proxy chain:** decide explicitly where TLS terminates and whether you re-encrypt.
 Common patterns:
 - Terminate at cloud LB, plaintext to the cluster — fast, simple, weaker.
 - Terminate at cloud LB, re-encrypt to the Gateway — better.
-- **Terminate at cloud LB → re-encrypt to Gateway → re-encrypt to backend (`BackendTLSPolicy`)** — strongest, most certificates to manage, most places for a cert to expire.
+- **Terminate at cloud LB → re-encrypt to Gateway → re-encrypt to backend (`BackendTLSPolicy`, Experimental channel `gateway.networking.k8s.io/v1alpha3` — Gateway→backend hop only, not LB→Gateway)** — strongest, most certificates to manage, most places for a cert to expire.
 - **Passthrough to the backend** — the Gateway can't route on L7, so this only works for single-backend listeners (or SNI routing).

 Pick deliberately; the "everything encrypted everywhere" option is genuinely more operational work, and you should know you're signing up for it.